Lithuanian Metrica: Names

 The word metrica generates from metryka for archive, from matricula for office book.

 The first historical names of the collection were metrics, books of metrica, metrica.
 Since the end of the 16th – beginning of the 17th century, the full official name was Metrica of the Grand Duchy of Lithuania.
 This would be the most appropriate scientific name.
 The dub Lithuanian Metrica had been occasionally used in the local office books (by analogy with the Crown Metrica of Poland), since the mid-17th century the dub had consolidated its position in the documents of the Warsaw Archives, later in the Archives of Moscow and St. Petersburg, then in the 19–20th centuries Russian, Polish, Belarusian, Lithuanian historiographies.
 The name Lithuanian Metrica is till now traditionally used in the Western publications of the Metrica.

 The name Lithuanian Metrica is also used in reference to some contemporary archival collections, including some of the materials of the Chancellery of the GDL (together with other unrelated materials), chiefly in Russia custody.

 Languages

-The prevailing language of the documents of the 15th and the most of the 16th century Metrica had been the Ruthenian language.
+The prevailing language of the documents of the 15th and most of the 16th century Metrica had been the Ruthenian language.
 Alternatively, the prevailing use of the Ruthenian language in the Metrica is extended up to the mid-17th century.
 The documents, concerned with the Western Europe, had been issued in Latin, occasionally in German.
 The documents, concerned with the Roman Catholic Church, had been issued in Latin.
 See also naming of the Ruthenian language.

 Since the late 16th – early 17th century, the number of the documents composed in Polish and in Latin, had been steadily increasing, until the complete elimination of the Ruthenian from the office use in the GDL, and further official ban on the Ruthenian for the official use (1696).
 The language of the 17–18th century Metrica is mostly Polish and partly Latin.